europeana/europeana-parent-pom/README.md

 ## Note ##
 The 1.x releases of the Parent POM also contains commonly-used dependencies, but since we are moving towards microservices and different technologies, all dependencies have been phased out in 2.x releases

+## Known issues ##
+When building in Jenkins you may get a warning '***Cannot get the branch information from the git repository: Detecting the current branch failed: fatal: ref HEAD is not a symbolic ref***'.

+To fix that you'll need to go to `Source Code Management -> Add Additional Behaviour -> Check out to specific local branch` and fill in `**` for the branch name